FLEXtime: Filterbank learning to explain time series: Explainability over interpretable parts

-For the sparsity constraint $R$, we use the $l1$-norm.
-Additionally, we find that it balances with the value of $D$, when we normalize the $l1$-norm of the mask by the number of elements.
-This allows us to always choose $\lambda = 1$.
-Additionally, to control the sparsity of the explanation, we introduce a ratio parameter, $r\in[0,1]$, which acts as a threshold, below which the sparsity constraint is ignored.
-Thus, we arrive at the following objective function:
+For the sparsity constraint, we use the $\ell_1$-norm.
+Additionally, to control the sparsity of the explanation, we introduce a ratio parameter, $r\in[0,1]$, which acts as a threshold below which the sparsity constraint is ignored.
+Thus, we arrive at the following regularization metric:

+where $L$ is the number of filters and therefore the length of the mask.
+The ratio parameter, $r$, will typically be chosen as a small value in the range of $0.05-0.15$, but can be tuned according to the user's need.
+We then arrive at the following objective function: